Kirkstall Valley Nature Reserve lower weir - Jim Horsfall

 About

-Situated on the site of former Kirkstall Power Station, Kirkstall Valley Nature Reserve is a fantastic example of nature restoration.
+Situated on the site of former Kirkstall Power Station and owned by Leeds City Council, Kirkstall Valley Nature Reserve is a fantastic example of nature restoration.
 The reserve now supports large areas of wildflower meadow and young woodland.
 Formed on a plateau of fly ash deposits and later landfill, the site was capped and seeded with native wildflower species in the 1990s, while shrubs and trees were planted around the edges.
 The area was noted for orchards in medieval times, Kirkstall now supports a good number of fruit trees including medlar, quince and five apple varieties, with recent additions of cherry, greengage, damson, pear and plum.

 A variety of habitats have emerged; meadows sustain a myriad of insect life including the small copper butterfly, young woodland is rich with fruit bearing shrubs attracting feeding birds, ponds and ditches ensure robust populations of toads, frogs and newts.